 Advertising bridges consumers and brands, and modern technologies make it possible in a cost-effective and less time-consuming way.
 Advertisers test various tactics, platforms, and formats to make their interactions through mobile ad formats more effective.
 So, the approaches to mobile rich media ads change now and then.

 This constant pursuit of better options for ad campaign optimization factors into experiments with different types of ads, formats, and sizes.
 That leads to increased investments in digital advertising.
-In 2023, ad spending is expected to reach $509 billion, up 6% from $481 billion last year.
+Ad spending in the advertising market worldwide is expected to reach US$1,158.00bn in 2025.

-What mobile ad formats, types, and sizes are advertisers allocating their ad budgets to nowadays?
+What mobile ad formats, mobile ad types, and sizes are advertisers allocating their ad budgets to nowadays?

 The shift in advertisers' choices of mobile ad formats over the years